amaitou/ft_printf/README.md

 # What are variadic functions

-In order to have this project done you must learn a new `C Concept` which is `Variadic Functions`.
+In order to have this project done you must learn a new `C Concept` which is **`Variadic Functions`**.

-in `C Programming Language` function takes a known number of params to deal with, but what if we want to pass an unknown number of params and let the function handle all of them? it's that cool right :)?
+in `C Programming Language` function takes a known number of params to deal with, but what if we want to pass an unknown number of params and let the function handle all of them? it's cool right :)?

-with `Variadic Functions` this problem would be fixed.
+_with `Variadic Functions` this problem would be fixed._

 Here is how to declare a `Variadic Function` that takes a variable number of params: